-Despite this, the Sandhills were an integral part of local homesteaders who crossed over “the Narrows” to farm the marram grass when there was nothing else to feed cattle; to work in the lobster canneries that clustered around volatile channels; and to meet the rum-runners illegally importing alcohol from the French Isles of Saint Pierre and Miquelon during the prohibition.
+Despite this, the Sandhills were an integral location for local homesteaders who crossed over “the Narrows” to farm the marram grass when there was nothing else to feed cattle.
+They also travelled here to work in the lobster canneries that clustered around volatile channels.
+This was also a location to meet the rum-runners illegally importing alcohol from the French Isles of Saint Pierre and Miquelon during the prohibition.

-With the removal of the remaining cannery buildings in mid-20th century, the Sandhills bade goodbye to a generation as a working landscape, and resiliently reverted back to a natural ecosystem.
-Now, NCC helps protect not only waterfowl habitat, but is also conserving an iconic part of Maritime history and culture.
+With the removal of the remaining cannery buildings in mid-20th century, the Sandhills bade goodbye to a generation as a working landscape, and reverted back to a natural ecosystem.
+Now, NCC is helping protect waterfowl habitat and an iconic part of Maritime history and culture.

 Our vision for the Conway Sandhills